Articles

 Survivors

-Text and photos by Jill Freedman In the Lublin region, on November 2, 1943, an operation, given the code name “Harvest Festival” by the Germans, was begun.
-Its object was the murder of those survivors of the Warsaw ghetto uprising who had been
+Text and photos by Jill Freedman In the Lublin region of Poland, on November 2, 1943, an operation, given the code name “Harvest Festival” by the Germans, was begun.
+Its object was the murder of those survivors of the Warsaw ghetto uprising who

 This vintage postcard shows young women participating in a fire drill at the New York State Training School for Girls in Hudson.